qinguorui2001/tp/docs/UserGuide.md

 ### Showing a student’s assignments: `show`

-Shows the assignments of the specified student in the assignment list panel.
+Shows the assignments of the specified student in the assignment list.
-The assignment list is always sorted by status and date.
+The assignments are always sorted by status and date.

 Format: `show INDEX`

-* Shows the assignment list of the student at the specified `INDEX` of the displayed contact list.
+* Shows the assignments of the student at the specified `INDEX` of the displayed contact list.

 <div markdown="block" class="alert alert-info">